benjaminsnorris/bennorris.com/_drafts/hitting-a-milestone.md

 >
 > In each update, I plan to include three sections: **something hard**, **something good**, and **something else**.
 The focus will continue to be on mental health and the workplace, and I will be sharing personal stories and experiences to illustrate the realities of living with a mental health condition.
 For more details on my journey of discovering and coping with OCD, you can check out [my story](https://bennorris.com/2019/11/09/my-story).

-Over those two years, I have skipped a few weeks here and there, but mostly have posted every week.
-It has been a great exercise for me in developing consistency without getting obsessive.
+Over these two years, I have skipped a few weeks here and there, but have posted nearly every week.
+It has been a great exercise for me in developing consistency without being obsessive.

 One thing I have enjoyed for the past year or so is drawing an image to accompany each update.
 You can see a thumbnail of each image, which links to the article: